What are Social Determinants of Health?

 What's Inside?

-SDOH resources are divided by clinical, community-based and pharmacy settings.
-Additionally, within each setting, various resources are provided for National DPP providers and Other Diabetes Workforce members including DSMES Providers, Community Health Workers or Certified Diabetes Educators
+SDOH resources are divided by clinical, community-based, and pharmacy settings.
+Additionally, within each setting, various resources are provided for National Diabetes Prevention Program (National DPP) providers and Other Diabetes Workforce members, including Diabetes Self-Management Education and Support (DSMES) Providers, Community Health Workers, and Certified Diabetes Educators

 Use the resources below if you are performing SDOH screenings and referrals within a clinical setting (i.e. hospital, primary care provider, FQHC, etc.).